 This boutique property is designed as a retreat for tired city slickers who need a country break to rejuvenate.

-Driving through lush green countryside, the freeway turns to single-lane road and, once through Mullumbimby, morphs into unmarked tar before narrowing into a tiny dirt track lined with tall grass waving in the breeze.
+Driving through lush green countryside, the freeway turns to a single-lane road and, once through Mullumbimby, morphs into unmarked tar before narrowing into a tiny dirt track lined with tall grass waving in the breeze.
 At the base of what turns out to be the Koonyum Range, we park and enter through aged wrought-iron gates in a corrugated iron fence.
-The secret weapon of Blackbird Byron is revealed, with a stunning view over rainforest, local peaks, the ocean, and I can see Cape Byron and its famous lighthouse in the distance.
+The secret weapon of Blackbird Byron is revealed, with a stunning view over the rainforest, local peaks, the ocean, and I can see Cape Byron and its famous lighthouse in the distance.

-210 Frasers Road, Mullumbimby Creek, NSW
+Address: 210 Frasers Road, Mullumbimby Creek, NSW

 That view is quite something.
 And it is not just the surrounding natural wonders that take the eye.
 In the foreground is Blackbird’s beautiful pool with its boundary of striking Moroccan-style tiles, and I picture myself in said pool, staring out at the horizon over the jungle of green.